Scenario 3

 Exercises: file edits, model creation on top of activity layer

-6. Safe Preview
+6. Safe preview

 Materialize the segment model into my dev schema.
 Skip the verification pass - the preview already confirmed the output.